Being a K-series Rain-man hurts my brain. Here’s a slew of trivial K-series things the average joe may or may not know… (updated periodically)

 - 02-05 Civic Si (K20A3)

-03-05 Accord, 03-06 Element and JDM 03-08 CL7 K20A all share the same IACV’s that are NOT cross compatible with the RSX Type-S throttlebody nor aftermarket equivalent because of their different IACV flange mounting pattern.
+03-05 Accord, 03-06 Element and JDM 03-08 CL7 K20A all share the same IACV’s that are NOT cross compatible with the RSX Type-S throttle body nor aftermarket equivalent because of their different flange mounting pattern.

-OEM (DBC) Throttle Body’s that are RBC/RRC/*RSP Manifold Compatible
+OEM Cable Driven Throttle Body’s that are RBC/*RRC/*RSP Manifold Compatible

-The oem 03-05 Accord + 03-06 Element drive by cable and the semi-rare JDM CL7 K20A tb all share the same RBC throttle body flange bolt pattern.
-Meaning, they can all bolt up to an RBC or RRC intake manifolds without the aide of a throttle body adapter plate.
-The accord/element tb has a small bore of 59-60mm; CL7 tb has a 62mm normal bore size (same as K20A2/Z1 tb).
-The accord/element tb has a throttle pulley that supports cruise control; CL7 tb does not have cruise control throttle pulley support.
-Both of these throttle bodies share their own type of flanged IACV that are not compatible with any other oem K-series tb’s such as the RSX Type-S or JDM DC5/EP3 Type-R tb’s.
+Honda has a couple factory drive-by-cable (DBC) throttle body’s that bolt right up to an RBC/RBB/RAA/RRC/RSP’s throttle body flanging without the aide of a throttle body adapter plate.
+Said manifolds typically come with a Drive By Wire (DBW) type throttle body.
+These DBC tb’s are found on the 03-05 Accord, 03-06 Element, and semi-rare 03-08 JDM CL7 Accord Euro-R K20A engines.
+However, their bore sizes are not all the same.
+The accord/element tb has a small bore size of 59-60mm and the CL7 K20R tb has a bore size of 62mm (equivalent to a K20A2/Z1 tb).
+The accord/element tb has a throttle pulley that supports cruise control while the CL7 K20R tb does not have c/c support.
+Regarding the IACV all 3 of these tb’s share the same type of IACV mounting pattern and not compatible with any other oem K-series tb’s such as the K20A2/K20Z1 RSX Type-S or JDM DC5/EP3 Type-R tb’s.

-*The RSP manifold can support these two throttlebody’s as well but a special tb adapter plate is required in order to compensate for the RSP’s short tb flange that excludes an IACV provision.
+*The RSP manifold can support these DBC tb’s but a special type of tb adapter plate MUST be used in order to compensate for the RSP’s short tb flange that lacks an IACV provision.

 K20A2 vs K20Z1 OEM Throttle Body Differences

-JDM K24A RBB vs USDM K24A2 suffix number internet overhype
+JDM K24A RBB vs USDM K24A2 suffix number internet overhype/hysteria.

 K24 short block deck height is 19mm(1in) taller than K20 short block deck height.